WikiEducationFoundation/WikiEduDashboard/docs/deploy.md

 ## Set up a new production server

 For detailed instructions on setting up a production server — specifically on a wmflabs virtual server, but the process will be similar for other infrastructure as well — see [WMFLABS_DEPLOYMENT](../WMFLABS_DEPLOYMENT.md).

+## Recover procedure

+1. Set up a new production server.
+Production apache conf and sanitized application.yml are checked in to this repo.
+2. Import SSL certs using sslmate.
+3. Create a new OAuth consumer on meta.wikimedia.org and ping a WMF developer to get it approved quickly.
+Add tokens to application.yml
+4. Import the lastest database backup.
+Recent backups are stored on the production server and also on wikiedubackups.globaleducation.eqiad.wmflabs (a virtual server on wmflabs.org).